Age appropriate household chores for kids

 - Preparing light meals or snacks

 By this age, children are capable of handling any household chores.
 They do not require any supervision or guidance.
 But remember, handling different tasks along with their activities might make them feel burdened.
 Check their schedule and assign the tasks accordingly to make them feel light.
-Their list can be included with,
+Their list can be:

 - Let them do their laundry.